Vic-More/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows a script that lists all shows from hbtn_0d_tvshows_rate by their rating
+a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows a script that lists all shows from hbtn_0d_tvshows_rate by their rating a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating